A Somewhat Gentle Man

 A Somewhat Gentle Man (En ganske snill mann and also known as Regnskap) is a 2010 Norwegian crime comedy film directed by Hans Petter Moland.
 It premiered on 19 March 2010, and was the sixth feature-film directed by Hans Petter Moland.
 It was nominated for the Golden Bear at the 60th Berlin International Film Festival.

-Morland said that the film "A Somewhat Gentle Man is about grown-ups struggling to keep up with the times.
+Moland said that the film "A Somewhat Gentle Man is about grown-ups struggling to keep up with the times.
 It's a black comedy about burning out with dignity, even for criminals".

 During opening weekend in Norway, 16,000 people saw A Somewhat Gentle Man in theaters.
 The film received the Norwegian 'Film Critic Award' in 2011.